jingzhian/mkdocs-md-notes/docs/dermatology.md

 ![bullous impetigo](figures/bullous-impetigo.jpg)

 **Management**
-Oral clindamycin is appropriate therapy for extensive impetigo, a superficial bacterial infection of the skin.
+Oral **clindamycin** is appropriate therapy for extensive impetigo, a superficial bacterial infection of the skin.

 #### Crusted Impetigo
 Bacteriology - Staph aureus in 90% and Strep in 10%.
 Children often acquire the organism from adults, including asymptomatic nasal carriers.

-Clinical Feature
+- Very superficial

+**Clinical Feature**

 - painful, non-pruritic pustules with honey-crusted adherent coating
 - begins as tiny blisters that eventually burst (epidermis is eroded) and leave small wet patches of red skin that may weep fluid.
 Gradually, a yellowish-brown or tan crust covers the area, making it look like it has been coated with honey or brown sugar.
 There are little or no symptoms.

 ![crusted impetigo](figures/skin-crust-impetigo.jpeg)

+**Management**

+- Topical mupirocin, BD, 1 week

+- Try not to scratch

+- Topical therapy — Benefits of topical therapy include fewer side effects and lower risk for contributing to bacterial resistance compared with oral therapy [29].
+Mupirocin and retapamulin are first-line treatments [25].
+Mupirocin is applied three times daily and retapamulin is applied twice daily.
+The recommended length of treatment is five days [25].

+  Topical fusidic acid can be effective for impetigo; however, evidence for increasing resistance of S. aureus to fusidic acid in locations where topical fusidic acid use is common has made it a less favorable option for therapy [31].

 ### Ecthyma

 Ecthyma is a skin infection characterised by crusted sores beneath which ulcers form.
 It is a deep form of impetigo, as the same bacteria causing the infection are involved.
 Ecthyma causes deeper erosions of the skin into the dermis.

 **Clinical Features**